The Legend of Heroes: Trails of Cold Steel

 is a 2013 role-playing video game developed by Nihon Falcom.
-The game is a part of the Trails series, itself a part of the larger The Legend of Heroes series.
+The game is the sixth installment of the Trails series, itself a part of the larger The Legend of Heroes series, and follows Trails to Azure (2011).
 It was initially released in Japan for the PlayStation 3 and PlayStation Vita before being localized in English by Xseed Games in 2015.

 A Windows port was also released by Xseed in 2017, which included additional English voice acting.
 Another port for the PlayStation 4 was released in Japan in 2018, and worldwide the following year.
 A port for Nintendo Switch was released in Japan and Asia in 2021.

-The first part of a four-part arc, the game was followed up by The Legend of Heroes: Trails of Cold Steel II in 2014.
+The first part of a four-part arc, the game was followed up by Trails of Cold Steel II in 2014.

 Gameplay

 The gameplay of Trails of Cold Steel is similar to previous Trails games, being a traditional Japanese role-playing video game with turn-based battles.
 It adds free camera movement and fully 3D character models.

 The game has a new battle system, designed for commands in fights to be selected at a faster rate.
 The system allows players to pair characters up with a "Link" system, which allows follow-up attacks and provides various other benefits.
-Links becomes a more useful asset to the player as the story progress and characters level up their "Link Levels" with other characters Cold Steel maintains the "AT" (Action Time) battle system, which displays ally versus enemy turns on a bar on the screen.
+Links become more useful assets to the player as the story progresses and characters level up their "Link Levels" with other characters.
+Cold Steel maintains the "AT" (Action Time) battle system, which displays ally versus enemy turns on a bar on the screen.
 The Orbment system from past games has been streamlined.
 Trails of Cold Steel inherits the "Master Quartz" system from Trails to Azure.

 Players can transfer save data between the PlayStation 3, PlayStation Vita, and PlayStation 4 versions using cross-save functionality.

 Plot

 The game is set in the Erebonian Empire and takes place after the Trails in the Sky trilogy and concurrently with Trails from Zero and Trails to Azure.

-The game's plot is centered around Rean Schwarzer and his fellow students of "Class VII" at Thors Military Academy, a newly formed class composed of both Erebonian nobility and commoners and the only class at the academy that does not segregate based on social class.
-The class consists of Alisa Reinford (daughter of the Chairman of an engineering company), Elliot Craig (the son of a famous commander from the Imperial army), Laura S. Arseid (the daughter of a renowned warrior and noble), Machias Regnitz (the son of the imperial governor), Jusis Albarea (the heir of one of the four great houses), Emma Millstein, Fie Claussell (former member of a jaeger group called Zephyr) and Gaius Worzel from the Nord Highlands, later joined by Crow Armbrust (a second year who joins Class VII for not attending enough classes for graduation) and Millium Orion (a member of Imperial army's Intelligence Division), instructed by Sara Valestein (a member of the Bracer Guild).
+The plot is centered around "Class VII" at Thors Military Academy in Trista, a newly formed class at the academy and the only one not segregated by social class (composing of both Erebonian nobility and commoners).
+The class consists of protagonist Rean Schwarzer (a commoner later adopted into a noble family), Alisa Reinford (daughter of the Chairman of an engineering company), Elliot Craig (the son of a famous commander from the Imperial Army), Laura S. Arseid (the daughter of a renowned warrior and noble), Machias Regnitz (the son of the Imperial governor), Jusis Albarea (the heir of one of the four Great Houses), Emma Millstein (a commoner accepted into Thors due to her exceptional grades), Fie Claussell (former member of a jaeger group called Zephyr), Gaius Worzel from the Nord Highlands, and class instructor Sara Valestein (a member of the Bracer Guild).
+They are later joined by Crow Armbrust (a second year who joins Class VII after failing to graduate), and Millium Orion (a member of Imperial Army's Intelligence Division).